fergalriordan/software-dev-automator/README.md

-# Automating Web Development using the DeepSeek-R1 mmodel through the DeepSeek API
+# Automating Web Development using the DeepSeek-R1 model through the DeepSeek API

 ### Project Overview